-Table 19: TARP for Wollombi Brook and Wambo Creek Alluvium
+Table 20: TARP for Wollombi Brook and Wambo Creek Alluvium

-TARP Code Level 1 Response Management Measures Level 2 Response Contingency Phase Action Maintain monitoring of bores within the Wollombi and Wambo Creek alluvium, for standing water levels, to identify if decreasing trends have stabilised and bores display signs of increasing trends.
-If standing water levels exceed standing water trigger values as provided in Table 11, then go to Level 2 Response.
-Maintain monitoring of P106, P109, P114, P116 within the Wambo Creek alluvium and GW13 and GW15 within the Wollombi Creek alluvium, for standing water levels to identify if decreasing trends have stabilised and bores display signs of increasing trends.
-If decreasing standing water level trends are maintained, WCPL will undertake preliminary investigation as soon as possible, including: An investigation and engage groundwater specialist to review relevant groundwater monitoring results in conjunction with site activities being undertaken at the time, baseline groundwater monitoring results, groundwater observations at nearby locations, the prevailing and preceding meteorological conditions and changes to the landuse/ activities being undertaken in the contributing hydrogeological regime.
-Review the site water balance and groundwater model; Develop corrective/preventative actions based on the outcomes Plan If confirmation of results and investigations from above confirms impacts to alluvium are greater than modelled, WCPL will notify the relevant government agencies and in consultation develop appropriate remedial measures.
+Table 20: TAKE 101 Wollombi Brook and Wambo Creek Alluvium TARP Code Level 1 Response Management Measures Level 2 Response Contingency Phase Trigger •Groundwater monitoring of standing water levels in bores P316a, P316b, P316c, GW37a, GW37b (both proposed), (within and underlying the Wambo Creek alluvium) and, GW15, P325a, P16 and P20 (within the Wollombi Brook alluvium), identifies a decreasing trend, beyond natural fluctuations and predicted modelled impacts •Groundwater monitoring of standing water levels in bores, and/or GW15, exceed the standing water trigger values as provided in Table 11 , beyond natural fluctuations, for more than two consecutive monitoring events.
+Action •Maintain monitoring of bores within the Wollombi Brook and Wambo Creek alluvium, for standing water levels, to identify if decreasing trends have stabilised and bores display signs of increasing trends. •If standing water levels exceed standing water trigger values as provided in Table 11, then go to Level 2 Response. •Maintain monitoring of the Wambo Creek alluvium and nd GW15 within the Wollombi Brook alluvium, for standing water levels to identify if decreasing trends have stabilised and bores display signs of increasing standing water level trends are maintained, WCPL will undertake preliminary investigation as soon as possible, including: -An investigation and engage groundwater specialist to review relevant groundwater monitoring results in conjunction with site activities being undertaken at the time, baseline groundwater monitoring results, groundwater observations at nearby locations, the prevailing and preceding meteorological conditions and changes to the landuse/ activities being undertaken in the contributing hydrogeological regime. -Review the site water balance and groundwater model; -Develop corrective/preventative actions based on the outcomes of the investigation.
+Plan If confirmation of results and investigations from above confirms impacts to alluvium are greater than modelled, WCPL will notify the relevant government agencies and in consultation develop appropriate remedial measures.
 Develop corrective/preventative actions based on the outcomes of the investigation for example: Secure additional water licences to account for the estimated future inflows (if applicable).
 Measures to offset the potential groundwater leakages.
-Review and update the WMP and resubmit to DPIE within 3 months, or as otherwise agreed.
+Review and update the WMP and resubmit to DPE within 3 months, or as otherwise agreed.